Delany1/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la display current directory contents, including hidden files
+ls -na display current directory contents in long format, with user and group IDs displayed numerically and hidden files